Install or update Distributor packages - AWS Systems Manager

 State Manager

 One way to do this is to apply tags to new managed nodes, and then specify the tags as targets in your State Manager association.
 State Manager automatically installs the package in an association on managed nodes that have matching tags.
-See About targets and rate controls in State Manager associations.
+See Understanding targets and rate controls in State Manager associations.

 You can use the AWS Systems Manager console to install or update a package one time.
 When you configure a one-time installation, Distributor uses AWS Systems Manager Run Command, a capability of AWS Systems Manager, to perform the installation.